xinyiwu01/s22-rec03/TypeScript/README.md

 ----

-You will likely want to explore IDE integration for test execution and coverage in your IDE, but also ensure that tests still execute with *npm* in a Continuous Integration environment (e.g. Travis-CI).
+You will likely want to explore IDE integration for test execution and coverage in your IDE, but also ensure that tests still execute with *npm* in a Continuous Integration environment (e.g. github actions).

 The following commands might be useful:
 * `npm install` install all dependencies, including TypeScript and Jest.